 K. Edee "Modal method based on subsectional Gegenbauer polynomial expansion for lamellar grating," JOSA A, Vol. 28, (2011).

 K. Edee & al "Matched coordinates in the framework of polynomial modal methods for complex metasurface modeling," JOSA A Vol. 35, 608-615 (2018)

 K. Edee "Metasurface homogenization based on contravariant tensor averaging in smooth field approximation," Journal of the Optical Society of America B 37 (5): 1379-1387 (2020)

 3D Aperiodic Fourier Modal Method (AFMM)

-The aperiodic Fourier modal method (AFMM) is a hybrid method that combines a solver for periodic systems with perfectly matched layers (PMLs).
-The key challenge of implementing PMLs involves describing both the periodic incident plane wave (the input field) and the aperiodic scattered field (the output field) of the isolated device within the same formalism.
+The aperiodic Fourier modal method (AFMM) is a hybrid method that combines a solver for periodic systems with perfectly matched layers (PMLs) to address the challenge of implementing PMLs in aperiodic structures.
+One of the key challenges in implementing PMLs in aperiodic structures is describing both the periodic incident plane wave (the input field) and the aperiodic scattered field (the output field) of the isolated device within the same formalism.

 To address this challenge, we introduce a hybrid method that combines a Fourier basis with Maxwell's equations in complex coordinates and the Stratton and Chu formulation.
 This method provides a rigorous and efficient framework for the calculation of the scattering matrix of aperiodic structures with PMLs, allowing for accurate characterization of the device's electromagnetic response.
 By combining the advantages of both periodic and aperiodic methods, the AFMM represents a powerful tool for the design and analysis of complex electromagnetic devices in a variety of applications.